-Alcohol and other drugs can affect your judgment, vision, and coordination.
-In fact, parts of the brain responsible for these functions are among the first negatively impacted by alcohol and drug use.
-It’s no surprise that people who use these substances are more likely to get hurt than people who don't.
+Substance use can affect your judgment, vision, and coordination.
+In fact, parts of the brain responsible for these functions are among the first negatively impacted by alcohol and other drug use.
+Because of this, people who use these substances are more likely to get hurt than people who don't.
 And as with any injury, it could affect you for the rest of your life.

-Studies show that between 35 and 50 percent of people in emergency rooms with a traumatic brain injury had a history of abusing alcohol or other drugs.
+Studies show that between 35 and 50 percent of people in emergency rooms with a traumatic brain injury had a history of alcohol or other drug use.
 Young, unmarried men are at the highest risk of a brain injury and also the most likely to abuse alcohol and other drugs.
 People who use alcohol or other drugs after a brain injury may not recover as fast or as well those who didn’t use while they recovered.

-Current as of: January 11, 2017
+Current as of: August 29, 2019

 Author: Addiction & Mental Health, Alberta Health Services